Nazi-obsessed terror attacker jailed for life for asylum seeker attempted murder

 Prosecutor Tom Storey KC said that between July and August 2023, the defendant sent “grossly offensive” messages to a woman who was a prominent TV presenter at the time.

-The messages were “of a sexual and racist nature” and were sent from various social media accounts set up by Parslow under fake names.
+The messages were described by the judge as “sexist, racist and deeply offensive” and were sent from various social media accounts set up by Parslow under fake names.

 He also sent her a sexually explicit video.